jcastp/org-scribe-planner/README.md

 A comprehensive writing planning tool for Emacs Org-mode, inspired by [pacemaker.press](https://pacemaker.press).
 Calculate, visualize, and manage your writing goals through an interactive interface that integrates seamlessly with Org-mode.

+## Recent Updates

+### Version 0.2.0
+- **Spare Day Management**: Full control over spare days - add, remove individually, or clear all at once
+- **Daily Word Count Tracking**: Track actual words written each day with optional notes
+- **Improved Error Messages**: Clear, actionable error messages with specific suggestions
+- **File Location Display**: Calendar view now shows where your plan file is saved
+- **Input Validation**: All numeric and date inputs are validated with helpful feedback
+- **Bug Fixes**: Fixed recalculate menu pattern matching for more reliable operation

 ## Features

 ### Core Functionality
 - **Smart Calculation**: Provide any 2 of 3 variables (total words, daily words, days) and automatically calculate the third
 - **Beautiful Visualizations**: Dual calendar system with custom buffer display and org-agenda integration
-- **Flexible Spare Days**: Manage breaks, holidays, and weekends with multiple configuration options
+- **Flexible Spare Days**: Add, remove, and manage breaks, holidays, and weekends with multiple configuration options
 - **Plan Modification**: Easily recalculate your plan when circumstances change
 - **Progress Tracking**: Update your word count and see if you're ahead or behind schedule
+- **Daily Word Count Tracking**: Record actual words written per day with optional notes
 - **Milestone Tracking**: Automatic calculation of 25%, 50%, 75%, and 100% completion dates
 - **Org-mode Integration**: Save plans as org files with properties and scheduled entries
+- **Smart Error Messages**: Clear, actionable error messages with helpful suggestions

 ### Planning Modes